PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

 *I start with concrete learning objectives.*
 Effective teaching begins with effective planning.
-Preparing specific learning outcomes first leads to a solid course structure, on top of enabling students to easily check their progress towards course goals.
+Preparing specific learning outcomes leads to a solid course structure, and also enables students to easily check their progress towards course goals.
 When I am choosing learning objectives, I prefer to use the revised version of Bloom's Taxonomy @bloom-taxonomy-revised as a guide.
 This not only helps me select tasks that test various levels of student comprehension, but also create varied assignments to keep students engaged.